dohalloran/IRTools/README.md

 **--outdir**

 If specified, all output files will be written to that directory.
-Default: the current working directory.
+DEFAULT: the current working directory.

-#### `Output`
+#### `Outputs`

-ANNOFILE is a GTF file that contains information for intron retention analysis. i.e., the genomic coordinates of introns, exon-intron junctions, etc.
+`ANNOFILE` is the output GTF file that contains information for intron retention analysis, including the genomic coordinates of introns, exon-intron junctions, etc.

 Sample lines are as follows.